 \subsection{Application to Nondestructive Detection of Metallic Lithium in Li-ion Battery Electrode Materials Using Muonic X-rays at J-PARC MLF Muon D2}

-Lithium-ion batteries are increasingly being applied across a wide range of fields, such as portable electronic devices and electric vehicles due to their electrical capacity and durability.
-In principle, the lithium in a lithium-ion battery always, exists in the lithium-ion ($\rm{Li^+}$) state.
-However, in an overcharged state or at temperatures below 5 \si{\degreeCelsius}, $\rm{Li^+}$ ions are irreversibly transformed into metallic Li ions.
-Li metal usually segregates at the anode and induces severe problems in lithium-ion batteries, such as capacity fading and safety issues.
-Therefore, understanding the state of metallic Li deposition within lithium-ion batteries is crucial for improving battery performance and establishing health assessment technologies.
-Nondestructive detection of lithium in lithium-ion battery electrode materials using muonic X-rays \cite{muon1} is an advanced technique for understanding the state of metallic Li deposition in lithium-ion batteries.
-It utilises the difference in the atomic Coulomb capture ratio of negative muons between lithium metal and lithium ions to measure the distribution of metallic lithium by capturing muon X-rays emitted from metallic lithium within lithium-ion batteries (figure \ref{fig:li_muon_setup}).
+Lithium-ion batteries are increasingly being applied across a wide range of fields such as portable electronic devices and electric vehicles owing to their electrical capacity and durability.
+In principle, the lithium in a lithium-ion battery always exists in the lithium-ion ($\rm{Li^+}$) state.
+However, in an overcharged state or at temperatures below 5 \si{\degreeCelsius}, $\rm{Li^+}$ ions are irreversibly transformed into metallic lithium ions.
+Metallic lithium usually segregates at the anode and induces severe problems in lithium-ion batteries, such as capacity fading and safety issues.
+Therefore, understanding the state of metallic lithium deposition within lithium-ion batteries is crucial for improving battery performance and establishing health assessment technologies.
+Nondestructive detection of lithium in lithium-ion battery electrode materials using muonic X-rays \cite{muon1} is an advanced technique for understanding the state of metallic lithium deposition in lithium-ion batteries.
+It utilizes the difference in the atomic Coulomb capture ratio of negative muons between lithium metal and lithium ions to measure the distribution of metallic lithium by capturing muon X-rays emitted from metallic lithium within lithium-ion batteries (figure \ref{fig:li_muon_setup}).
 At the J-PARC Materials and Life Science Experimental Facility (MLF) Muon D2 beamline, efforts are underway to integrate multiple two-dimensional semiconductor detectors, including an X-ray camera based on the INTPIX4NA detector.

 For this experiment, a vacuum chamber with a cooling system was developed based on the one developed by the PF (shown at the bottom left of Figure \ref{fig:pfdaqsixschem}).
-This new vacuum chamber incorporates partial simplification and miniaturisation, along with customisation to meet the cooling requirements and sample setup.
+This new vacuum chamber incorporates partial simplification and miniaturization, along with customization to meet the cooling requirements and sample setup.
 Figure \ref{fig:li_muon_chamber} shows a photograph of the customized vacuum chamber used for muonic X-ray measurements.